At Valley Presbyterian Hospital, we permit visiting 24/7 to provide healing

 to the other, visitors will be asked to wait in the designated waiting

 rooms during shift report times between 7:00 AM - 7:45 AM and 7:00 PM

 - For the safety of our patients, latex balloons are not allowed.

 - All visitors and children will be asked to remain in the designated waiting

-area during the NST procedure; one support person may be allowed the ultrasound
+area during the NST procedure; one support person may be allowed in the

 Obstetrical Triage (OBT)

-- A maximum of one (1) visitor at a time (no children allowed in this area).
+- A maximum of one (1) visitor at a time.

 Antepartum & Maternity (AP / PP)